Garden City Child Support Attorneys

 parent is responsible to provide financial support for their child, regardless

 How is child support determined in New York?

-In the majority of Garden City cases the amount of support to be paid is
+In the majority of Garden City cases, the amount of support to be paid

-based off of the combined annual income of the parents and the number
+is based on the combined annual income of the parents and the number of

 to pay this amount to the custodial parent each month, to help cover the